These moist whole wheat banana muffins with honey are easy healthy banana muffins with only 5 ingredients.

-Fibers are good for busy toddlers as they slow down the release of energy in their body, keep their tummy full for longer and improve gut health.
+Fibers are good for busy toddlers as they slow down the release of energy in their bodies, keep their tummy full for longer, and improve gut health.

 These banana muffins can be stored for up to 3 days in an airtight container in the pantry.
-Otherwise you can freeze them in plastic bags or in a box.
+Otherwise, you can freeze them in plastic bags or in a box.

 You can place them frozen in your kid’s lunchbox.
 They are mini banana muffins – I used a non-stick 24 mini muffin pan to make toddler-size banana muffins – so they will need only 1 hour to defrost at room temperature.